Contents:

 Flashcards have stood the test of time as a reliable revision tool.
 They condense information into bite-sized pieces, making it easier for your child to absorb and recall key facts.

-Encourage your child to break each of their subjects down into specific units or topics and to create a set of flashcards for each.
+Encourage your child to break each subject down into specific units or topics and create a set of flashcards for each.
 We recommend keeping it simple, with a question on one side of the card and a concise answer on the other.
 However, they may prefer to include larger chunks of information in the form of bullet points.
-Flashcards are excellent for regular, quick, and focused revision sessions.
-They will enable your teen to test their knowledge, identify areas of weakness, and reinforce their understanding of key concepts.
-Plus, it’s a great opportunity for you to get involved with revision by testing their knowledge and providing support and encouragement!

 Mind maps

-Mind maps are a type of visual tool used to organise information around a central topic.
+Mind maps are a visual tool used to organise information around a central topic.
 They can help break down complex subjects and make them easier to understand.
 Whether your child is revising the ethical implications of GM crops or planning an essay on the treatment of Jewish people during Kristallnacht, mind maps can be very useful in connecting ideas and events.
-They serve as an engaging revision activity and cultivate a deeper understanding of the relationships between different aspects of a topic.
+They serve as an engaging revision activity and help cultivate a deeper understanding of the relationships between different aspects of a topic.

 Posters